 If the New York City area does account for between 60 and 65 percent of coronavirus cases elsewhere across the U.S., that represents between 535,845 and 580,499 cases.
 That means only between 312,576 cases and 357,230 cases came from other entry points, including hotspots like Seattle, Wash., or Miami, Fla.
 In other words, only between 25 percent and 29 percent of all U.S. coronavirus cases originated from places other than the New York City area.

 Bottom Line.
 COVID-19 is giving America a crash course in comparing competing approaches to combatting a pathogen: trying to balance the impact of the pandemic versus the socioeconomic harm caused by a calamitous economic shutdown.
-The federal response to date has overall been impressive, far better than (1:27) of its media critics, virtually all of whom downplayed COVID-19 at first, then turned around and sounded alarm bells as if they had said nothing before.
+The federal response to date has overall been impressive, far better than the performance (1:27) of its media critics, virtually all of whom downplayed COVID-19 at first, then turned around and sounded alarm bells as if they had said nothing before.
 And it has been more purposeful than Democratic leaders obsessed with taking down Trump.

 A second article will examine specific COVID-19 election issues in detail: China, immigration, civil liberties, education, economy, innovation, media bias, and overall impact.